 As of 3 February 2022 the arrangements for making submissions to NPIS are under review.
 Therefore some information on this page is subject to change and will be updated if necessary.

 Understanding the duties of an importer is particularly important if you are a downstream user based in Great Britain (England, Scotland and Wales) supplied by businesses based in the EU or in EEA countries before 1 January 2021.
 If these supply arrangements continue after this date, you are an importer under the GB CLP Regulation, and you must comply with the duties of an importer.
 Please refer to the guidance on duties of GB-based importers.

-You are a downstream user under CLP if you use a substance, either on its own or in a mixture, in the course of your industrial or professional activities that was supplied from within Great Britain or that are Qualifying NI Goods supplied directly from Northern Ireland.
+You are a downstream user under the GB CLP Regulation if you use a substance, either on its own or in a mixture, in the course of your industrial or professional activities that was supplied from within Great Britain or that are Qualifying NI Goods supplied directly from Northern Ireland.

-- a formulator of mixtures, i.e. you use substances and mixtures supplied to you for the formulation of other products that you place on the market, e.g. adhesives, cleaning products, paints, motor oils;
+- a formulator of mixtures, you use substances and mixtures supplied to you for the formulation of other products that you place on the market, such as adhesives, cleaning products, paints, motor oils

-- a re-importer who benefits from the exemption from registration under the REACH Regulation.
+- a re-importer who benefits from the exemption from registration under UK REACH

-All those in the supply chain are responsible for ensuring that substances and mixtures are labelled and packaged correctly before being placed on the market.
+Everyone in the supply chain is responsible for ensuring that substances and mixtures are labelled and packaged correctly before being placed on the market.